JITx-Inc/zynq-fpga-design/docs/main.md

     the resulting board is practically non-sensical without it.
     We should punt it to a later version if resulting board is still a reasonable design without ethernet.
-- Choose a Coax SMA connector
-- Choose a filter for the incoming analog signal to feed into ADC.
 - What is JESD204B?
 Do we need to verify whether the chosen ADC adheres to this protocol?
 - Choose a power system.
 - Do something about the clock?
 Clock generation?
 Clock tree?